ableron/ableron-java/CONTRIBUTING.md

 ## Tooling
 * See Artifacts in [nexus repository manager](https://s01.oss.sonatype.org/index.html#nexus-search;gav~io.github.ableron~ableron~~~)

-## Contributing
-To contribute you can either simply open an issue or fork the repository and create a pull request:
-1. Fork this repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Added some amazing feature'`)
-4. Push to your branch (`git push origin feature/amazing-feature`)
-5. Open a pull request

 ## Perform Release
 1. Create new release branch (`git checkout -b release-x.x.x`)
 2. Prepare code: